LEGO Old Trafford - Manchester United (10272)

 What it is

-Let me tell you what Old Trafford is: a roughly 3,900-piece LEGO® set that turns Manchester United's home ground into a display model you'll actually want on a shelf where people can see it.
-It landed in January 2020 under the Creator Expert banner (now Icons) and it does something the brand rarely tries, a full football stadium rather than a car, a castle, or a townhouse.
-The finished thing is wide and low and instantly recognizable, with the cantilever roofs, the tiered stands, and that famous green pitch printed right into the tiles.
-Reviewers keep saying the same thing, that the official photos undersell it, and once it's built you get why.
-The sense of scale is the whole point, and up close it holds together far better than a stadium at this size has any right to.
+Old Trafford is a roughly 3,900-piece LEGO set that turns Manchester United's home ground into a display model you will actually want out where people can see it.
+It landed in January 2020 under the Creator Expert banner (now Icons), and it does something the brand almost never tries, a full football stadium instead of a car or a townhouse.
+The finished thing is wide and low and instantly recognizable, with the cantilever roofs, the tiered stands, and that famous green pitch printed straight into the tiles.
+Reviewers kept saying the official photos undersell it, and once I saw it built I understood exactly why.
+The sheer scale is the whole point, and up close it holds together far more convincingly than I thought it would.

 The catch

-Now the honest bits, because there are a few.
-The big one everyone raises is the stickers.
-Fifty-five of them, and for a set that cost 299.99 at launch, decaling that many panels feels like a chore the designers could have spared you with more printed parts.
+There are a few things I have to flag, because they are real.
+The stickers are the big one.
+Fifty-five of them, and on a set that cost 299.99 at launch, decaling that many panels felt like a chore the designers could have spared me with more printed parts.
 The build also leans repetitive.
-You construct four stands that share a lot of the same roof and seating detailing, so by the third one your hands are on autopilot.
-And the harsh reality in 2026 is that this set retired back in December 2022, so it's no longer on shelves at retail.
-Aftermarket prices have pushed well past the original tag, which turns a reasonable set into a proper investment purchase.
-The stand connections are also a bit loose, held by Technic pins, so it's easy to pull apart (handy for viewing the interior, less handy if you like things rock solid).
+You put together four stands that share a lot of the same roof and seating work, so by the third one my hands were on autopilot.
+And the honest situation in 2026 is that this retired in December 2022, so it is off retail shelves and the aftermarket price has pushed well past the original tag, which turns a reasonable set into an investment purchase.
+The stand connections sit on Technic pins too, so they are a touch loose and easy to pull apart (handy for viewing the interior, less so if you like things rock solid).

 Who it's for

-So who should grab this one?
-If you're a United fan, this is a no-brainer for the mantelpiece, and it's the kind of thing that starts conversations the second someone spots it.
-Adult builders who enjoy architecture-style models and unusual techniques will also get a kick out of how the stands come together, even with the repetition.
-Who should skip it?
-If you're neutral on football, or you want a chunky, satisfying model with minifigures and play features, this isn't your set (there are zero minifigs, it's pure display).
-And if the retired-market price makes you wince, don't feel bad walking away, because you're paying a fandom premium now.
-But for the right person, this is a warm, easy set to recommend.
+For a United fan, this is a no-brainer for the mantelpiece, and it is the kind of piece that starts a conversation the second someone spots it.
+If you enjoy architecture-style models and unusual building, you will get a real kick out of how the stands come together, even with the repetition.
+If you are neutral on football, or you want a chunky model with minifigures and play features, this is not the one, because there are zero minifigs and it is pure display.
+And if the retired-market price makes you wince, walk away without guilt, because you are paying a fandom premium now.
+But for the right person this is a warm, easy recommendation.
 It nails the subject and it looks the business.

 The parts story